Moskenes Municipality: History

 The municipality was established on 1 July 1916 when the southern part of Flakstad Municipality was separated to become Moskenes.
 Initially, Moskenes had a population of 1,306.

-On 1 January 1964, the municipalities of Flakstad and Moskenes were reunited, this time under the name "Moskenes".
+On 1 January 1964, the Flakstad Municipality and Moskenes Municipality were reunited, as a new, larger Moskenes Municipality.
 Prior to the merger, Moskenes had 2,001 residents and the new municipality of Moskenes had 4,068 residents.
-This new municipality did not last long because on 1 January 1976, Flakstad broke away again to once again form a separate municipality.
+This new municipality did not last long because on 1 January 1976, Flakstad Municipality broke away again to once again form a separate municipality.
 This left Moskenes with 1,705 residents.